microsoft/WhatTheHack/020-LinuxFundamentals/Coach/Solution-02.md

 `student@vm01:~$ cd /`

-4. List the contents of the root directory
+4. Listing the contents of the root directory

 `student@vm01:~$ ls`